ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 <cite>— <a href="https://en.wikipedia.org/wiki/Anarcha-feminism">Anarcha-feminism, Wikipedia</a></cite>
 </blockquote>

-What I find best to take from anarchy is the belief that the people, collectively as a group, best govern themselves, law created and maintained by the people.
+Anarchy proposes that members, collectively as a membership, are the best authority of that membership.
 That is to say, representation removes political power from the group, where representatives increasingly disparage workers' interests.
 This is contrary to the Westernized democratic fear that the people must be protected from themselves, i.e., "mob rule," or "the tyranny of the majority."
 To quote Peter Kropotkin: